orbforge/orb-docs/docs/setup-sensor/unifi-routers.md

 ---
-title: Install Orb on Unifi Dream Machine Pro
+title: Install Orb on UniFi Routers
-shortTitle: Unifi Dream Machine Pro
+shortTitle: UniFi Routers
-metaDescription: Install the Orb sensor on your Unifi Dream Machine Pro
+metaDescription: Install the Orb sensor on your UniFi Routers including the Dream Machine and Dream Router.
 section: setup-sensor
 layout: guides
 subtitle: 'Difficulty: Intermediate 🧑‍🔬'
 ---

-# Install Orb on Unifi Dream Machine Pro with UniFi OS >= 4.2.0
+# Install Orb on UniFi Routers with UniFi OS >= 4.2.0

 ## Introduction

-This guide walks you through installing the Orb sensor on your Unifi Dream Machine (UDM) Pro.
-This will allow you to monitor your network connectivity right on your router, and access the information from anywhere within or outside the network.
+This guide walks you through installing the Orb sensor on UniFi Routers, including the Dream Machine and Dream Router.
+This will allow you to monitor your network connectivity right on your router, and access the information from anywhere within or outside the network using the Orb app.

-**NOTE: This may work on other UniFi OS routers, but is currently untested.**
+**NOTE: These instructions have been tested on the Dream Machine Pro, but should work on other UniFi OS routers as well.**

 ## Step 1: Enable SSH

-In order to install Orb on your UDM (Pro), we'll need enable SSH access.
+In order to install Orb on your UniFi Router, you'll need enable SSH access.
 If you already have SSH access enabled, skip ahead to Step 2.

-1. Browse to your UDM control interface
+1. Browse to your UniFi Router control interface.
 2. Go to Settings -> Control Plane -> Console.
 3. Enable the SSH option and click 'Confirm'.
 4. Optional: Generate a new password if you have lost it.

 ## Step 2: Install Orb

-You can now login to your UDM device over ssh, so we can install the Orb sensor:
+You can now login to your UniFi Router over ssh, so we can install the Orb sensor:

-1. Open your terminal and type `ssh root@[udm-ip]`.
+1. Open your terminal and type `ssh root@[router-ip]`.
 It will ask for the password.

 2. Create Orb install script: